Open-RIO/GradleRIO-C/README.md

         runArguments = ""                   // Arguments to add to robotCommand.
 No effect if robotCommand is manually set }

     // This block is entirely optional.
-If not specified, it will use the WPILib included with the WPILib Eclipse Plugins.
+If not specified, it will use the WPILib from the WPILib Maven Repository and the default options
     // NOTE: If you plan to use WPI from a Git repo, the FRC Toolchain Bin directory must be on your System PATH.
 If you installed
     // on linux (or without GradleRIO), this is already done.
 If you installed on Windows or Mac with gradlew install_frc_toolchain,
     // you must set your path before building, as WPILib's Git Repo does not look in ~/.gradle/gradlerioc/toolchain/<platform>/bin
     // for the cross-compiling toolchain
     wpi {
-        git = true                          // Set to true to use Git instead of the local WPILib (github/wpilibsuite/allwpilib) gitVersion = "3784b66"              // Commit, Branch or Tag to checkout before building }
+        git = true                          // Set to true to use Git instead of the WPI Maven (github/wpilibsuite/allwpilib) gitVersion = "3784b66"              // Commit, Branch or Tag to checkout before building

+        eclipsePlugins = true               // Set to true to use Local WPILib instead of the WPI Maven

+        local = true                        // Set to true if you want to use the WPILib libraries from a local path on your filesystem localDirectory = file('libs/wpi')   // Set this to where you have extracted the WPILibC Zip file (subdirs: lib, include).
+Must be set if local is true

+        // Maven is the default provider for the WPILib library mavenBranch = "development"         // Set which branch of the WPILib Maven to use.
+By default, this is 'release' mavenWpilib = "2017.1.1-beta-3"     // Set which version of WPILib to use from the Maven.
+By default, this is '+' (latest release) mavenHal    = "2017.1.1-beta-3"     // Set which version of the HAL to use from the Maven.
+By default, this is the same as mavenWpilib mavenWpiutil = "1.0.2"              // Set which version of WPIUtil to use from the Maven.
+By default, this is '+' (latest release) mavenNtcore = "3.1.2"               // Set which version of NTCore to use from the Maven.
+By default, this is '+' (latest release) mavenCscore = "0.9.1-beta-3"        // Set which version of CSCore to use from the Maven.
+By default, this is '+' (latest release)
+    }

     // Use this block to add libraries that have been prebuilt (i.e. device libraries like NavX, or other code)